cassianoperin/Atari2600/README.md

 | 6502/6507 CPU Opcodes | 38 / 150 |

 ## Missing:
+- Introduced a problem in CMP (C5) in some games
 - Graphics: Ball
 - Graphics: Missiles
 - Object Colilisions